-In the 19th century, cod liver oil was considered somewhat of a miracle remedy.
-People in Northern Europe used it to treat ailments ranging from rickets (vitamin D deficiency), skin wounds, to muscle and joint pain.
+In the 19th century, cod liver oil was sometimes considered a miracle remedy.
+People in Northern Europe used it to treat ailments ranging from rickets (vitamin D deficiency) and skin wounds, to muscle and joint pain.

-Today, cod liver oil can be taken as a supplement.
-But despite its long history of serving medicinal purposes, research on its effectiveness as a supplement is sparse.
+Today, cod liver oil is a popular supplement because it’s high in vitamin D and omega-3 fatty acids.
+Given its long history serving medicinal purposes, this is no surprise.
 This article covers the potential benefits of cod liver oil, if it’s worth trying, and the best cod liver oil supplements on the market.

 Cod liver oil is extracted from the livers of Atlantic cod (yum).
 The oil is mostly sourced from Norway and Iceland, but you can find the supplement in virtually any health or grocery store.

 Like any other fish oil supplement, people take cod liver oil because it is rich in omega-3 fatty acids.
-It also has high levels of vitamins A and D. In fact, just one serving of cod liver oil fulfills almost all of your required vitamin A and D intake.
+What may separate it are the high levels of vitamins A and D. In fact, just one serving of cod liver oil fulfills almost all of your required vitamin A and D intake.

 There’s no specific dosage recommendation for cod liver oil.
 A typical serving size of cod liver oil is 1 teaspoon (5 ml) or 1,000 mg if taking a capsule-based supplement.